canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/deploying-storageos-on-kubernetes/deploying-storageos-on-kubernetes.md

 ```
 ### Create a the initial StorageOS user account

-When installing Storage OS the install will create a user and password using the secret defined below, this is important if you wish to use the StorageOS CLI later:
+When installing Storage OS the install will create a user and password using the secret defined below.
+This is important if you wish to use the StorageOS CLI later:
 ```
 kubectl create -f - <<END
 apiVersion: v1